‘Tis the season to start thinking about all those holiday get-togethers! Particularly the infamously embarrassing work holiday party.

 She knows too much and probably has video evidence hidden away.

-3. Cozy up to the bartender.
+3. Make friends with the bartender.

 Hopefully, it’s not the same guy from last year.